 April Cowgill-Knight is a trial paralegal with nearly two decades of experience.
 April has participated in 36 mass tort pharmaceutical and Asbestos trials taken to verdict and served as lead paralegal for the Plaintiffs’ Steering Committee in the Hormone Therapy MDL Proceedings (In re Prempro, MDL No. 1507) from 2004-2016.
 April is actively involved in the TVM, FLQ, PPI and Asbestos litigations and lives in Austin, Texas with her husband and two small children.

-Kelly Hyman, Searcy Denney Scarola Barnhart & Shipley, West Palm Beach, FL, served as law clerk for the Honorable Brian Sandoval, U.S. District Court Judge for the District of Nevada, the Honorable Robert Mark, United States Bankruptcy Judge for the Southern District of Florida, and for the Honorable Wendell Graham, Judge for the Eleventh Judicial Circuit Court for the State of Florida.
-Ms. Hyman worked as an actress, appearing in numerous television shows and commercials.
+Kelly Hyman (McDivitt Law Firm, Denver, CO) served as law clerk for the Honorable Brian Sandoval, U.S. District Court Judge for the District of Nevada, the Honorable Robert Mark, United States Bankruptcy Judge for the Southern District of Florida, and for the Honorable Wendell Graham, Judge for the Eleventh Judicial Circuit Court for the State of Florida.
+Formerly of Searcy Denney Scarola Barnhart & Shipley, FL, Ms. Hyman has also appeared in numerous television shows and commercials, and is most known for the role of Loretta on the Young and the Restless.
 While studying for her undergraduate degree, she served as a White House Intern with the Office of Presidential Inquiries.

 Sunday, March 12